Sikhism in Bangladesh

-Sikhism in Bangladesh has an extensive heritage and history, although Sikhs had always been a minority community in Bengal.
+Sikhism in Bangladesh (Bengali: বাংলাদেশী শিখ.
+Punjabi: ਬੰਗਲਾਦੇਸ਼ ਵਿੱਚ ਸਿੱਖ ਧਰਮ) has an extensive heritage and history, although Sikhs had always been a minority community in Bengal.
 Their founder, Guru Nanak visited a number of places in Bengal in the early sixteenth century where he introduced Sikhism to locals and founded numerous establishments.

-In its early history, the Sikh gurus despatched their followers to propagate Sikh teachings in Bengal and issued hukamnamas to that region.
+In its early history, the Sikh gurus despatched their followers to propagate Sikh teachings in Bengal and issued hukamnamas to that region, with Udasi preachers converting locals to Sikhism.
 Guru Tegh Bahadur lived in Bengal for two years, and his successor Guru Gobind Singh also visited the region.

 Sikhism in Bengal continued to exist during the colonial period as Sikhs found employment in the region, but it declined after the partition in 1947.
 Among the eighteen historical gurdwaras (Sikh places of worship) in Bangladesh, only five are extant.
 The Gurdwara Nanak Shahi of Dhaka is the principal and largest gurdwara in the country.
 The Sikh population in the country almost entirely consists of businessmen and government officials from the neighbouring Republic of India.

 History

 Sikhism first emerged in Bengal when its founder, Guru Nanak, visited the Bengal Sultanate in 1504 during the reign of Sultan Alauddin Husain Shah.
+Guru Nanak's visit to Bengal in the early 16th century is corroborated in Sikh hagiographical literature, alongside local traditions.
 He passed through Kantanagar and Sylhet.
 Kahn Singh Nabha credits the establishment of Gurdwara Sahib Sylhet to Nanak himself.
 Mughal courtier Abu'l-Fazl ibn Mubarak also records in his Akbarnama that Nanak had entered Sylhet from Kamrup with his followers.
 He further narrates a story in which a faqir (Sufi ascetic) called Nur Shah transmorphed Nanak's senior companion Bhai Mardana into a lamb although Nanak was able to undo the spell later on.

 Nanak then sailed into Dhaka, where he stopped at the village of Shivpur and also visited Faridpur.
 He first preached to the potters of Rayer Bazaar, for whom he dug and consecrated a well in Jafarabad village for.
 Nanak was also said to have constructed a gurdwara in Jafarabad.
 The ruins of the well in Jafarabad is still visited by Sikhs, who believe that its waters have curative powers.
 Nanak then left Dhaka as he intended to travel to Calcutta and subsequently the Deccan.
 He passed through Chittagong, where he established a manji (religious headquarter) in Chawkbazar and made Bhai Jhanda its first masand.
 Raja Sudhir Sen of Chittagong converted to Sikhism as a result of his converted son, Indra Singh, and became a disciple of Guru Nanak.
 This manji later became the Chittagong Gurdwara (Joy Nagar Lane, Panchlaish) through the effort of Dewan Mohan Singh, the Bihari-Sikh dewan of the Nawab of Bengal Murshid Quli Khan.
 The Nawab had also allowed the entire property to be rent-free.
 The Dewan also established the Gurdwara of English Road in Dhaka which later collapsed.